 Wyman’s wild blueberries are the only blueberries we trust here at Clean Cuisine.
 Within hours of being picked, Wyman’s sorts and cleans their wild blueberries using state-of-the-art technology.
 This method preserves flavor, quality and antioxidant goodness.

 Frozen wild blueberries taste great and once thawed, they can be used just like fresh wild blueberries for a number of different recipes.
 Wyman’s are available in a number of local grocers – check the frozen aisle.

 I stumbled on wild blueberries a few years back and have been hooked ever since.
 In comparison to conventional cultivated blueberries, wild blueberries pack a much bigger nutrient punch (they are loaded with antioxidants!) and their small size makes them much better for baking because they don’t fall apart.

 It is pretty hard to find fresh wild blueberries though, so I suggest you go with frozen.
-Wyman’s frozen wild blueberries are the ones I use and they are available nationwide (they even sell them in bulk at Costco!)
+Wyman’s frozen wild blueberries are the ones I use and they are available nationwide.

 Oh!
 And I would definitely suggest eating your scone with black tea.
 There’s just something about tea that makes everything about scones better.